dps923/winter2020/notes/week04.md

 During the breaks, please get up and move around.
 It's important for your health, and for mental performance.

 Tentative plan for this week:
+* Info about and prepare for the first written test
 * Apple Developer and deploy app to device
 * Designing a substantial multi-view app
 * The "navigation" style of app